NREL/HPC/docs/Documentation/Viz_Analytics/visit.md

 ![Alt text](/assets/images/VisIT/eagle-14.png)
 15. Once you choose your data file, VisIt will display the job information; you can change them and then click OK.
 16. VisIt will display the following window.
 17. Once the job is submitted, you can start applying visualization filters to your data.
+For the job information:
+    - Bank / Account: enter the project name you are charging to.
+    - Time limit: enter the time you need for the job in the following format H:M:S.